 Probiotics are a hot topic at the moment and the good news is that, along with their many health benefits, there’s evidence to suggest they can help relieve the symptoms of medically-diagnosed IBS.
 Learn more about the role probiotics may play in relieving medically diagnosed IBS symptoms.

 What is irritable bowel syndrome?

-Irritable bowel syndrome (IBS) is a chronic disease that affects 7-21% of people worldwide1.
+Irritable bowel syndrome (IBS) is a chronic disease that affects 7-21% of people worldwide.
 Symptoms include abdominal pain or discomfort, gas, constipation and diarrhea.
-The exact causes are uncertain, but it is known that eating certain foods2 and stress3can trigger or exacerbate symptoms.
-While IBS can be inconvenient and upsetting, it doesn’t cause any long-term damage and isn’t currently linked to any more serious illnesses4.
+The exact causes are uncertain, but it is known that eating certain foods and stress can trigger or exacerbate symptoms.
+While IBS can be inconvenient and upsetting, it doesn’t cause any long-term damage and isn’t currently linked to any more serious illnesses.

 IBS, is that you?

 Medically diagnosing IBS is a process of evaluating symptoms and eliminating other possible conditions, as there isn’t a definitive test for it yet.
 Signs to look for are abdominal pain at least one day per week for three months, along with a combination of other symptoms, such as painful bowel movements and a change in bowel frequency.
 Your doctor will consider IBS once other potential conditions have been ruled out.

 Managing and relieving symptoms of IBS

 As there isn’t a cure for medically-diagnosed IBS, the focus is on managing symptoms to enable you to live a healthy life.
 You should be able to relieve mild to moderate symptoms through diet and lifestyle changes, such as: